Sports photography has to be one of the most demanding types of photography.

 Sports Photography Learn To Use Your Camera

-Sports photography can be fun and exciting.
-Sports photography can also be extremely challenging.
+Doing Sports photography can be fun and exciting.
+It can also be extremely challenging.
 Although a sports photographer has many of the same challenges as a wedding photographer, there are some key differences that all sports photographers should know.

 TIP: To take great sports photos, use the biggest lens possible and take lots of shots and different angles.
 The more you shoot, the better your chances of getting at least one great shot.